mandadapu-group/pyglasstools/README.md

 Note that for the eigensolver, this will require choosing an external library.
 Multiple options to use different external library would be highly desirable.
 Example: [Spectra](https://spectralib.org/), [SLEPc](https://slepc.upv.es/), and [FEAST](http://www.ecs.umass.edu/~polizzi/feast/).

+For the pseudoinverse problem, libraries specializing on (truncated) SVD would be extremely useful.